yaraburvin/yb-dbt-project/README.md

 - `database`: The Snowflake database where your data resides
 - `warehouse`: Compute warehouse for running queries
 - `schema`: Default schema for your models (uses environment variable for dynamic naming)
 - `threads`: Number of concurrent connections dbt can use to execute models in parallel.
-Depends on WH resources
+Depends on WH resources vs model pipeline complexity

 2. [dbt_project.yml](./dbt/dbt_project.yml) - Main dbt project configuration